Baseband File Reader

-Samples per frame— Number of samples in one frame
+Samples per frame — Number of samples per output frame

-Specify the samples per frame as a positive integer scalar.
+Number of samples per output frame, specified as a positive integer or

 Select this check box to repeatedly read the contents of the baseband file.
 When the end of the file is reached: